Keyang/node-csvtojson/readme.md

       fork:true //use child process to convert
   });
 ```
 Same as multi-workers, fork a new process will cause extra cost on process communication and life cycle management.
-Use it wisely.
+Use it wisely.*

+Since 0.5.0, fork=true is the same as workerNum=2.

 ### Header configuration